Women Travel News. Why?

 There are western style "public conveniences" strategically located in all cities and many towns.
 You'll also find well signposted public toilets on the street in most towns and cities.
 They can also be found in hotel lobbies, bars, restaurants, museums, department stores, railway and bus stations, and service stations.
 Large hotels and fast-food restaurants are often the best bet for clean facilities.
-Please keed in mind that some public toilets may require payment, so you should always have some coins in the local currency with you to pay for them.
+Please keep in mind that some public toilets may require payment, so you should always have some coins in the local currency with you to pay for them.

 Australia is generally a very safe destination.
 Still, exercise the same care that you would in any major city and follow the same precautions against petty theft and potential identity theft as they would at home or in any other country.
 The downtown areas of Australia's major cities are now well covered by closed-circuit cameras, which are monitored by police.
 This has significantly helped to reduce crime.
 It is still advisable to exercise caution, especially on the weekends, when social drinking sometimes gets out of hand.
 When it comes to traveling in the countryside, you should always be as cautious as you would be anywhere else.

-Australia is generally a safe place for women travellers, although the usual sensible precautions apply.
+Australia is generally a safe place for women travelers, although the usual sensible precautions apply.
 Australian men are generally respectful towards women, and sexual harassment is rare, though some macho Aussie males still slip, particularly when they've been drinking.
 Always take care in social environments, and if you are a single female traveling alone, don't drink too much, or you'll be easy prey.
 Some pubs in Sydney and other big cities post warnings about drugged or 'spiked' drinks: probably not cause for paranoia, but play it safe if someone offers you a drink in a bar.

 During the Spectacular Australia Tour, we will travel by bus and by plane.
 To be able to enjoy the tour and participate in scheduled activities, you will need to be able to walk, at a leisurely pace, up to 5 miles throughout the day.
 You will need to be able to stand unassisted for up to 30 minutes, you will need to be able to climb stairs, get in and out of vehicles, including boats and cable cars, without assistance and manage your own luggage without assistance.
 Overall, this trip is not strenuous although, with 3 domestic flights within the 11 days, it is busy.
 You must be prepared for some full days and early starts.